woessmich/ioBroker.weatherflow_udp/README.md

 - sensor_status as text to easily see which sensor(s) failed if this happens.

 ## Lightning distance
-The protocol send a lightning distance of 0 when no lightning was detected. values of 0 are modified to 999 to avoid the impression that lightning strikes are directly overhead.
+The protocol send a lightning distance of 0 when no lightning was detected.
+Values of 0 are modified to 999 to avoid the impression that lightning strikes are directly overhead.

 ## Changelog